-Unfortunately, Figure 6 shows that the performance in this case follows rather a quadratic curve than a $N \ln N$ curve, which is confirmed by the error expression introduced in (9).
+Unfortunately, Figure 7 shows that the performance in this case follows rather a quadratic curve than a $N \ln N$ curve.
 We first note that there are several reasons that can cause this behavior:

 - In case there are many vertices with generators in non-general position, lots of inrange searches are needed.
-These are known to have a worst-case performance of $O(N^{1-1/d})$ . - There is a hidden operation in the HighVoronoi code that goes with N and kicks in only in non-general positions. - There is an issue with the nearest neighbor search that shows up only in such pathological situations.
+These are known to have a worst-case performance of $O(N^{1-1/d})$. - There is a hidden operation in the HighVoronoi code that goes with N and kicks in only in non-general positions. - There is an issue with the nearest neighbor search that shows up only in such pathological situations.

-For this reason, another test was performed.
-More precisely, we implemented the following code:
+For this reason, another test was performed: test_periodic_2.jl in [10].